ngcm/PythonTool-Mod/README.md

 ![Castle](http://www.southampton.ac.uk/~apd1g15/pycraft/media/castle_cropped.png)

 Shift+right click will run the equiped Script Item without stopping any previous running scripts.
-Right click will stop *all* running scripts.
+Right click will stop *all* running scripts *and* execute the new one.

 ---